man8/cursorkleosr/README.md

 3. To update the Memory Bank when requirements change:
    - Edit the relevant file(s) in the `memory-bank/` directory
-   - Use the trigger phrase "update memory bank" in your next AI session
+   - Use the `@memory/update` command or the trigger phrase "update memory bank"
+   - Alternatively, use `@notepad:memory:update` in the Cursor notepad

+4. To validate Memory Bank consistency:
+   - Use the `@memory/check` command
+   - Or use `@notepad:memory:check` in the Cursor notepad
+   - The system will verify file existence, required sections, and cross-references

-4. The AI will read all Memory Bank files at the start of each session, ensuring complete context retention.
+5. The AI will read all Memory Bank files at the start of each session, ensuring complete context retention.

 ## Tool Integration